quantego/josqp/README.md

 jOSQP is a fork of the quadratic programming solver, [OSQP](http://osqp.org) (Operator Splitting Quadratic Program), but written entirely in Java.
 There are no dependencies other than Java 8 or higher.

-jOSQP solves quadratic programming problems of the form:
+The solver can handel quadratic programming problems of the form:

 $$
 \begin{align}